Brain-Development-and-Disorders-Lab/task_template_dynamic/README.md

 The `compute_function` function must be implemented within `compute_function.R`.
 This function accepts one parameter, `request_data`, which will always contain the contents of a request sent to the server.
 The function can return any style of parameters, and these parameters will be packaged into the body of a response to the task.

+To build and start the containers, run `docker compose up --build` after completing the steps listed above.

 ---

 <img src="Burgess_etal_CNS_2023_Poster.png">